mikepenz/Android-Iconics/MIGRATION.md

 ### Font Addons
 #### Google Material font v2.1.0.1.original
+* **NOTE:** Google's font has a bad baseline so icons are not centered within text.
+Drawables look fine.
+Use Material Design Iconic as alternative if this is an issue for you
-* is now the default Google Material icon set again with the "gmd" mapping
+* is now the default Google Material icon set again with the "**gmd**" mapping
+* package name `com.mikepenz.google_material_typeface_library.GoogleMaterial`
 #### Material Design Iconic v2.2.0.1
-* is now the standalone Material Design Iconic icon pack with the "gmi" mapping
+* is now the standalone Material Design Iconic icon pack with the "**gmi**" mapping
+* package name `com.mikepenz.material_design_iconic_typeface_library.MaterialDesignIconic`

 #### Google Material font 1.2.0.1 --> 2.1.2.1
 * the mapping of some icons changed